Spanish court grabs prized Picasso in tug-of-love with banker

 The painting will be held under judicial oversight in Madrid's main modern art museum, the Reina Sofia, until its status is clarified, the interior ministry said.
 It will not be on public display.

-Members of Spain's military police travelled to Corsica on Tuesday to retrieve the painting, the ministry added.
+Members of Spain's military police traveled to Corsica on Tuesday to retrieve the painting, the ministry added.
 It said the painting had been valued at 26.2 million euros.

 Spanish cultural authorities have argued the work is a rare example of how ancient Iberian art influenced Picasso, who painted it around the time he stayed in a small mountain village in the Pyrenees.